highlando/academic-kickstart/content/post/covid-19-trends/index.md

 the numbers of two consecutive days.
 Since the data is wiggly, we also plot averages of the slopes over 2 or 5 days to better spot the trends.

+This post was inspired by an illustration that was discussed on twitter[^6] in the last days:
+{{< figure src="ricci-tersenghi.png" title="Lockdowns and the numbers of deaths in Italy and Hubei" lightbox="true" >}}
+It shows how, seemingly, the exponential growth in casualties did decrease some days after lockdowns have been implemented.
+In this analysis, we try to automatically detect such changes in the growth for a number of countries and represent it in an accessible form that allows easy comparisons.

 # The Analysis

 We examine the (logarithmic) slope of the curves of the accumulated casualties